Delta SkyMiles® Reserve American Express Card Review

 Although the annual fee for this card is $550, it might be worth it for someone who travels a lot with Delta.
 If you take advantage of the plethora of benefits the card offers, you can quickly offset the annual fee.
 See Rates and Fees; terms apply.

-For example, if you earn the 50,000 bonus miles, receive the $100 statement credit for eligible restaurant purchases and receive a statement credit for Global Entry, that would be more than enough to offset the annual fee within the first year of opening the card.
+For example, if you earn the welcome bonus and visit a Centurion or Escape Lounge while you travel, that would be more than enough to offset the annual fee within the first year of opening the card.

 However, if you don’t travel often or if Delta isn’t your favorite airline, the fee likely isn’t worth it.